 AROUND THE WORLD

-A week later, following a round of emails and announcements Roxanne was at her work station early.
-At 7.00am she called Liam in Melbourne, knowing it would be 4.00pm at his end.
+A week later, following a round of emails and announcements, Roxanne arrived to her work station early.
+At 7.00am, she called Liam in Melbourne, knowing it would be 4.00pm at his end.
 Liam answered promptly, a big toothy smile and a mass of sandy hair appearing on screen.
 His Hawaiian shirt suggested that the office dress code there was fairly relaxed.
-Roxanne spent a few minutes chatting sociably, swapping information and finding out something about Liam: ‘What do you like to do when you’re not working?’ being one of her favourite questions.
-Liam’s first answer to that was ‘sailing.’
-He owned a small day boat and had taught both his daughters to sail, so that the whole family enjoyed days on the water together.
+Roxanne spent a few minutes chatting sociably, swapping information and finding out details about Liam: ‘What do you like to do when you’re not working?’ being one of her favourite questions.
+Liam’s first answer was ‘sailing.’
+He owned a small day boat and taught both of his daughters to sail, so the whole family enjoyed days on the water together.
 His second answer was ‘chess.’

 ‘That’s an interesting combination,’ Roxanne remarked.
 ‘One quite physical and the other very cerebral.’

 ‘You might be right there,’ Liam told her, ‘but I see them as pretty much the same.
 In both cases you are trying to figure out what your opponent is going to do next, anticipate it and counter it.
-It’s just that when you’re out on the water your opponent is the weather, the wind and the waves.’
+It’s just that when you’re out on the water, your opponent is the weather, the wind and the waves.’

-‘I’d certainly never thought of it like that!’
+‘I certainly had never thought of it like that!’

-‘Well I suppose the big difference is that when you are sailing you are trying to get into a position where the wind and the waves are actually helping you.
+‘Well, I suppose the big difference is that when you’re (getting rid of double ‘you are’) sailing you are trying to get into a position where the wind and the waves are actually helping you.
 That’s never going to happen in a chess tournament – your opponent helping you, I mean, not the wind and the waves!’

 OK, Roxanne thought, here is someone who likes to think ahead, predict what might happen and change course accordingly.
 Liam seemed easy going, relaxed and confident chatting to his new boss for the first time.
-Roxanne moved the conversation on to business and listened while Liam explained his initial thoughts on improving performance in his area.
+Roxanne moved the conversation on to business and listened to Liam explain his initial thoughts on improving performance in his area.

-At 8.00am Roxanne called Mitchie in Singapore, where it was 3.00pm on a typically humid afternoon.
-Mitchie was wearing a loose cardigan over a patterned blouse.
+At 8.00am, Roxanne called Mitchie in Singapore where it was 3.00pm on a typically humid afternoon.
+Mitchie wore a loose cardigan over a patterned blouse.

-‘It’s funny here,’ she laughed, ‘it’s so hot outside that the lightest clothes are all you need, but everywhere we run the air conditioning freezing cold, so in the office everyone has an extra layer on!’
+‘It’s funny here,’ she laughed, ‘it’s so hot outside that you only need the lightest clothes, but we run the air conditioning freezing cold everywhere, so in the office everyone has an extra layer on!’ (everywhere/everyone sounds repetitive, I’d replace with ‘in the office people have to keep an extra layer on!’)

-Roxanne soon worked out that Mitchie preferred to talk about life in Singapore in general, rather than about herself.
-Her goal was to by a flat of her own from the HDB – the Housing and Development Board.
+Roxanne soon worked out that Mitchie preferred to talk about general/everyday life in Singapore rather than about herself, though she did divulge her goal was to buy a flat of her own from the HDB – the Housing and Development Board. (added this in as you stated she doesn’t like to talk about herself, but she then made a statement about herself.)

+---End edits---

 ‘If you are single you can’t buy an HDB flat until you are 35,’ Mitchie explained, ‘unless you buy together with someone in your family.
 I love my four brothers,’ she went on, ‘but I don’t want to live with any of them!
 Anyway, it gives me four more years to save for my deposit.’
 As the conversation turned to business Mitchie outlined some of the challenges she was facing.